-For each of the road links that are modelled, there are emission estimates from the National Atmospheric Emissions Inventory (NAEI) for each pollutant and road traffic counts.
-A measured roadside increment concentration is calculated for road links with a roadside monitoring station on them by subtracting the link's modelled background concentration (from the 1x1 km modelled maps) from the relevant measured roadside concentration.
-A roads kernel model (RKM) is used to calculate a modelled roadside increment concentration for each road by applying the NAEI emissions and road traffic counts (annual average daily traffic flow) in a dispersion model.
-The RKM is calibrated by comparing the measured roadside increment concentrations at roadside monitoring stations with the modelled roadside increment concentrations on these road links.
+For each of the road links that are modelled, there are emission estimates from the National Atmospheric Emissions Inventory (NAEI)50 for each pollutant and road traffic counts.
+A measured roadside increment concentration is calculated for road links with a roadside monitoring station on them by subtracting the link's modelled background concentration (from the 1x1 km modelled maps) from the relevant measured roadside increment concentration for each road by applying the NAEI emissions and road traffic counts (annual average daily traffic flow) in a dispersion model.
+The RKM is calibrated by comparing the measured roadside increment concentrations with the modelled roadside increment concentrations with the modelled roadside increment concentrations at roadside monitoring stations with the modelled roadside increment concentrations on these road links.
 The application of the roads kernel model ensures that a process-based modelling approach is used to determine the local component of roadside concentrations, including factors influencing dispersion at the roadside e.g. road orientation, width, and additional vehicle induced turbulence.